Share Action

 Assessing real estate investment managers

-Real estate investment managers are custodians of wealth.
-They invest in real estate on behalf of their clients, directly or indirectly.
-In ShareAction’s inaugural real estate benchmark, we assess how some of the world’s largest real estate investment managers approach climate change and social risks and opportunities in their direct investments.
-The survey covers metrics such as emission reduction targets, climate risk assessments and strategy for transitioning the buildings in the portfolio to net zero.
+Real estate investment managers are custodians of wealth, investing in real estate on behalf of their clients.
+In ShareAction’s first real estate benchmark, we assess the disclosures of some of the world’s largest real estate investment managers to understand their approach to tackling climate change, and managing and the social impacts of their direct investments.

 Latest News